chihacknight/chihacknight.org/_posts/blog/2016-12-02-lightning-talks-3-call-for-speakers.md

 Do you have an interesting or funny story to tell about civics, society and/or technology?
 Want to show off that awesome project you’ve been working on?
 Now’s your chance to tell it to the world!

+Guidelines:

+* Must be about civics, society and/or technology
-Talks must be 2 minutes or less and slides are required.
+* 2 minutes or less in length
+* Slides are required
+* Must not solicit any company or product

 Between five and ten proposed talks will be picked to present at Chi Hack Night for fame and glory!